 Errors related to trading software on Aug.
 1 caused losses of $440 million and Knight, whose market-making unit executes about 10 percent of U.S. share volume, saw its stock plunged 75 percent in two days.
-Analysts (KCG) at CLSA Credit Agricole Securities and Stifel Nicolaus & Co. said bankruptcy was a possibility should the Jersey City, New Jersey-based firm fail to get financing.
+Analysts (KCG:US) at CLSA Credit Agricole Securities and Stifel Nicolaus & Co. said bankruptcy was a possibility should the Jersey City, New Jersey-based firm fail to get financing.

 The company had already suffered from technology mishaps, losing $35.4 million from trading Facebook Inc. shares after the social-networking service’s initial public offering in May was marred by delays and malfunctions.
 Joyce, whose net worth has shrunk by $9.5 million this week, was one of the most vocal critics of Nasdaq OMX Group Inc.’s handling of the IPO, calling the exchange’s plan to compensate customers for losses “underwhelming at best.”

 The New York Stock Exchange reviewed trading in 140 stocks from Molycorp Inc. to AT&T Inc. on Aug.
 1. Transactions that occurred during the height of the volatility were canceled in six securities, whose prices swung at least 30 percent in the first 45 minutes.